dmarx/keyframed/README.md

 ## Appending

-You can append two Keyframed objects by using the append method.
-This will concatenate the two time series and adjust the keyframes and interpolation methods accordingly.
+You can append one Keyframed object to another using the append method.
+This will concatenate the data/interpolation/keyframes of the second object to the end of the first object, and will adjust the length accordingly.

 ```python
 k1 = Keyframed({0: 1, 10: 2}, n=30)